ShaunCurtis/Blazr.ExploringServices/Readme.md

 There are two key points to note:
 1. The hub session provides the scoped ServiceProvider and disposes it when the hub session goes out-of-scope.
-2. Injection is an implementation of the *Service Locator Pattern* anti-pattern.
+2. Injection is an implementation of the *Service Locator Pattern*.

 ## Instantiating Objects with Service Dependancies

-There are use cases where you need to instantiate an object with DI services.
+There are use cases where you need to instantiate an object within the DI context [with DI services] but manage the object outside DI.

-The classic case is a disposable transient service.
-If you simply get the service
+The most common usage of this pattern is a disposable transient service.
+If you simply get the service from the Service Provider you create a memory leak.
+The DI container maintains a reference to each object it creates and only runs dispose whwn the container is disposed.

-from the Service Provider you create a memory leak.
-The solution is to use `ActivatorServices`.
+The solution is to use `ActivatorUtilities`.

-This example shows how to use what would be a disposable transient service in a scoped service.
+This example shows how to use it to create the service instance.

 ```csharp
 public class MyService